iwatakeshi/sql-optimization-mini-project/README.md

 ## Questions + Solutions

-- All questions in their initial state are located in[sql-questions](./sql-questions/)
+- All questions in their initial state are located in [sql-questions](./sql-questions/)
 - All solutions are located in [sql-solutions](./sql-solutions/)